sedlan/deckchair/doc/adapters.md

 Adapters
 ========

 Adapters expose a consistent interface to a persistent storage implementation.
-A `Lawnchair` build enqueues adapters and mixes in the first one valid for the current environment.
-This pattern is common in mobile scenarios, for example, a `Lawnchair` built with the DOM and Gears adapters will gracefully degrade through all available Android persistence solutions.
+A `deckchair` build enqueues adapters and mixes in the first one valid for the current environment.
+This pattern is common in mobile scenarios, for example, a `deckchair` built with the DOM and Gears adapters will gracefully degrade through all available Android persistence solutions.

 <div class="codehilite">
     <table>